openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-nfc.md

 **Error Description**

-An error occurred while the NFC service internally executed NFC activation or deactivation.
+The NFC service encountered an exception while executing NFC activation or deactivation internally.

 **Possible Causes**

-1. Communication establishment with the NFC service failed.
+1. Communication exception when establishing connection with the NFC service.
-2. Communication with the NFC chip failed.
+2. Communication exception with the NFC chip.

-**Resolution Steps**
+**Handling Steps**

 1. Retry activating or deactivating NFC.
 2. Retry activating or deactivating NFC, or restart the device.